ganrad/openai-api-router/README.md

    **NOTE**: You can update and use the shell script `./tests/test-oai-api-gateway.sh` with sample data to test how the API Gateway intelligently distributes the OpenAI API requests among multiple configured backend endpoints.

+**IMPORTANT**:
+It is important to understand how the API Gateway's load balancer distributes incoming API requests among configured Azure OpenAI backends (model deployment endpoints).
+Please read below.
+- The Gateway will strictly follow the priority order when forwarding OpenAI API requests to backends.
+Lower numeric values equate to higher priority.
+This implies, the gateway will forward requests to backends with priority of '0', '1' and then go in that order.
+Priorities assigned to OpenAI backends can be viewed by invoking the `instanceinfo` endpoint (/instanceinfo).
+- When a backend endpoint is busy or throttled (returns http status code = 429), the gateway will mark this endpoint as unavailable and **record** the 'retry-after' seconds value returned in the OpenAI API response header.
+The gateway will not forward/proxy any more API requests to this backend until retry-after seconds has elapsed thereby ensuring the backend (OpenAI endpoint) doesn't get overloaded with too many requests.
+- When all configured backend endpoints are busy or throttled (return http status code = 429), the gateway will return the lowest value of 'retry-after' seconds returned by one of the OpenAI backends, in the response header 'retry-after'.
+Client applications should ideally wait the no. of seconds returned in the 'retry-after' response header before making a subsequent API call.

 ### C. Analyze Azure OpenAI endpoint(s) traffic metrics

 1. Access the API Gateway metrics (/metrics) endpoint and analyze OpenAI API metrics.